 "That is very compelling evidence of racial bias -- Whites must have to behave more suspiciously in order to get searched," Glaser said.

 It's these types of empirical studies and simulation experiments that Glaser and other social psychology professionals use to help police departments across the country develop effective training programs on racial profiling and bias.
 Some of the more progressive departments are also including research on implicit biases -- or unconscious biases.
 Glaser also trains California state judges on racial bias.

 The importance of social psychological research and fact-based training for police and law enforcement can't be emphasized enough.
 The frustration with a news story like Gates' is that it becomes more of a class argument than a race argument.
 Would the story have received as much publicity if Gates had been a relatively unknown, poor or average Black man?
 Definitely not.
 Yet pervasive racial profiling and bias disproportionately harms Black and Hispanic men today.

-Glaser's upcoming book scheduled for publication sometime in 2010, Racial Profiling: Psychological Bases and Policy Implications will bring the social psychology of stereotyping, prejudice and discrimination to a law enforcement audience, and apply the principles to the difficult job of policing.
+Glaser's book, Racial Profiling: Psychological Bases and Policy Implications brings the social psychology of stereotyping, prejudice and discrimination to a law enforcement audience, and apply the principles to the difficult job of policing.

 Find out how you can become involved, request information from schools offering Psychology degree programs.
 Also, learn more about the psychology career licensing processes and what the requirements for licensure are: Psychology Career Licensure.